gnauheinna/SportPal/README.md

 **Both step 3 and step 4 should return build success, if not, please email us.
 Sorry for the inconvenience!!!
 ## User Flow
 1. Log in with a non-bu Google account.
+ - Please use the google account you provided annie.
+If it returns "access denied" please contact huangtc@bu.edu to make sure your gmail is added to our google cloud project.
 2. Select a sport type and enter your zip code.
 3. Choose a specific location and redirect to the event specification page.
 4. The event specification page will contain all the location information and registered events associated with this location. **Note: If any of the information is not displayed, it means the Google Maps API returns null for this information.
 It is not a bug!**